What Medical AI Work Actually Looks Like for UK Doctors

 Will this affect my pension?

-AI side income doesn't directly affect your NHS pension contributions, but if your total income exceeds the annual allowance, you may face a pension tax charge.
+AI income doesn't directly affect your NHS pension contributions, but if your total income exceeds the annual allowance, you may face a pension tax charge.
 Seek advice from a medical accountant.

 Can I do AI work during my training?